-CAYAT, cocoa, coffee and cashew nuts, Ivory Coast (producer)
+CAYAT: Cocoa, coffee and cashew producer based in Ivory Coast

 CAYAT is a cocoa, coffee and cashew nut producing co-operative, based around the towns of Adzopé and Yakassé-Attobrou in the South East of Ivory Coast.